vitalab/neuralteleportation/README.md

 Hyperparameters can be found in the usage of the script.
 **WARNING** It is probable that the MLPs give NaN's during training.
 If this happens, just re-run the script.

+This experiment requires in the order of 1-2 GPU*hours.

 ### Gradient changed by teleportation (Figure 7)

 Running the script *neuralteleportation/utils/statistics_teleportations.py*